muritane/coordination-architecture/excecutional_literacies.md

 ---

-### Failure Modes
+### Characteristic Failure Question

-- defending models past their executable envelope
-- mistaking abstraction failure for personal attack
-- confusing explanatory power with action-guidance
-- assuming correctness persists without revalidation
+> **“Am I defending a model past the point where it can safely guide action?”**

 ---

 ## Dependency Structure

-These literacies are not independent.
+These literacies are **not independent**.

-Lower-layer collapse destabilizes higher layers, which then become moralized, performative, or narrative-driven.
+Lower-layer collapse destabilizes higher layers, which then become narrative-driven, moralized, or performative.

 A typical dependency ordering:

-1. Executional literacy
+1. Foundational executional literacy
 2. Constraint literacy
 3. Horizon literacy
 4. Frame literacy